tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ### DynamoDB

 Amazon DynamoDB is a serverless NoSQL database service.
 Data is stored as key-value pairs as well as documents.
 DynamoDB scales horizontally by adding more columns.
-You can set a TTL on item in the table to help manage the amount of storage used over time.
+Think of DynamoDB as spreadsheets.
+You can set a TTL on an item in the table to help manage the amount of storage used over time.
 DynamoDB access times are in the milliseconds, but this can be optimized further to microseconds by leveraging DAX (DynamoDB Accelerator), a flexible in-memory cache.
 If you want to duplicate your database to other regions, use Global Tables.

 DynamoDB Streams is DynamoDBs logging feature.
 Every time a new record is created, that action will be logged in DynamoDB streams.
 The content of the log item is configurable.
 You can choose to log keys only, the entire record after the change, the record before the change, and the record before and after the change.